hoothin/PagetualGuide/docs/rules/fitWidth.md

 # fitWidth
->Set to false if you find the pageElement get the wrong small width
+>Set to false if pageElement ends up with an incorrect small width.

 Example:
 --